Dancin' Days (1978 TV series)

-Dancin' Days was a Brazilian telenovela produced and broadcast by TV Globo.
+Dancin' Days is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 10 July 1978 and ended on 26 January 1979, with a total of 173 episodes.
 It was the twenty first "novela das oito" to be aired on the timeslot.
 It was created and written by Gilberto Braga and directed by Daniel Filho and Dennis Carvalho.

 A Portuguese remake of the series was broadcast in 2012-13.